 The minimum accountabilities require entities to report at least annually to their audit committee on the administration and quality control of their GBH policy, processes and register.
-This must include analysis of the organisation's GBH risks (including multiple offers from the same source and offers from business associates), risk mitigation measures and any proposed improvements.
+This must include a copy of the internal register, analysis of the organisation's gifts, benefits and hospitality risks (including repeat offers from the same source and offers from business associates), risk mitigation measures and any proposed improvements.